-how INTENSE (strong or weak) anxiety may feel to you in different situations.
-Now we're going to take our skills one step further.
+how intense anxiety may feel to you in different situations.
+Now it's time to take your skills one step further.
 First, think of some green light activities or situations that might cause you a little anxiety, but that you can handle pretty well.
 Write or draw those here: Next, think of some yellow light activities or situations that may be very challenging for you, but you can handle it by flipping on your rest & digest system, and squashing ANTs.
 Write or draw those here: Last, think of some red light activities or situations that you think might cause so much anxiety, that even after you practice your new skills, you will probably still feel out of control.
 Write or draw those here: